 It’s almost impossible to over-exercise your Texas Heeler.
 Your dog will be happy to be out running all day.
 So, if you can’t commit to at least two hours of physical exercise a day, the Texas Heeler is probably not the dog for you.

 Not only that, but mental exercise is essential to keep your dog content.
-The Texas Heeler is a dog that is happiest with a job to do.
-Agility, obedience, flyball or scent work are all great sports to help keep your dog busy and mentally engaged.
+The Texas Heeler is an intelligent dog that is happiest with a job to do.
+Agility, obedience, flyball, or scent work are great sports to help keep your dog busy and mentally engaged.

 Blue Heeler Australian shepherd mix grooming

-The Texas Heeler doesn’t need much to keep their weather resistant coat healthy.
+The Texas Heeler doesn’t need much to keep its weather-resistant coat healthy.
 If your dog has inherited the short fur of its Blue Heeler parent, you only need to brush it every couple of weeks.

 Regular brushing will help remove the dead hair and keep it from spreading all over your home.
 As part of your regular grooming routine, check your dog’s ears and brush their teeth to keep them in top condition.
 If you walk your dog frequently, there shouldn’t be any need to trim their nails as they will get worn down naturally.

 Blue Heeler Australian shepherd mix health

 Both the Blue Heeler and Australian Shepherd are robust dogs.
 However, there are a few potential health issues that can affect this cross-breed.

 Although your dog may never experience any of these health problems, it’s worth knowing what they are;